S2-group/NAPPA/Prefetching-Library/README.md

 #### Greedy

-The Greedy appraoch determines which activity successors can benefit the most from prefetching by traversing the ENG tree using a "weight" factor.
+The Greedy approach determines which activity successors can benefit the most from prefetching by traversing the ENG tree using a "weight" factor.
-It recursively consider all successors that can "add value" by prefetching it.
+It recursively considers all successors that can "add value" by prefetching it.
 The weight is defined as the score that has been calculated in the previous iteration.
 Therefore, with each recursive iteration, the weight score decreases.
 There is a fixed threshold to limit the number of candidate URLs to prefetch.